Jacob is reminded of past horrors.

 He remembered the lack of water and food; the bone chilling cold, the cries of the babies and the soft moans of the dying, the stench of unwashed bodies and excrement.

-Some long nights, when sleep was especially elusive, memories would flood his mind as if the scenes were lit by a photographer’s flashbulb.
+Some long nights, when sleep was especially elusive, memories would burn into his mind as though the scenes were lit by a photographer’s flashbulb.

 Flash!
 The door of the cattle truck crashing open.
 A sudden stream of light blinding him after five days in complete darkness.